Safety, Agriculture, Villages & Environment

 Econsult Solutions, Inc, the Recovery Coordinator appointed by the PA Department of Community and Economic Development under the Municipalities Financial Recovery Act, has included the monetization of CWA assets in the City of Chester’s Act 47 Exit Plan.
 This position is being supported in a letter from Governor Tom Wolf’s Chief Counsel.
 S.A.V.E. supports the position of the CWA.

 There is a state-wide effort to privatize these municipal authorities.
 This may be appropriate in some cases, but not in the case of the CWA.
 The CWA has been working with the City of Chester on this proposed settlement to prevent a forced sale.
 On April 1, 2019, the Chester Water Authority filed a petition in the Delaware County Court of Common Pleas to transfer some or all of their assets into a trust.
-(A hearing for April 24th was postponed.)
 On April 3, 2019, Aqua Pennsylvania filed a complaint with the same Delaware County Court to block the pending agreement that CWA has with the City of Chester.
 On June 12, 2019, the City of Chester Council passed a resolution to pursue monetizing the assets of the CWA and put out a Request for Proposals from potential buyers.
 Several cases are being argued in court, as the CWA attempts to defend itself from this hostile takeover.
+See the following opening records response for details on these interactions.